Benham Class, U.S. Destroyers

 4 depth charge throwers

-Bunkerage 600 tons fuel oil
+Bunkerage 484 tons fuel oil

-Range 9000 nautical miles (17,000 km) at 15 knots
+Range 6500 nautical miles (12,000 km) at 12 knots

-1941: All but Benham and Ellet landed 2x4 torpedo tubes in return for more depth charges and two more machine guns.
+Modifications 1941: All but Benham and Ellet landed 2x4 torpedo tubes in return for more depth charges and two more machine guns.

 1943: Received 2x2 40mm Bofors AA guns.
 Added SC, SG, and FD radar.

-1945: Sterett and Lang landed all torpedo tubes and added Kamikaze refit of 4x2 40mm Bofors and 4x2 20mm Oerlikon.
+1945: Sterett and Lang landed all torpedo tubes and added kamikaze refit of 4x2 40mm Bofors and 4x2 20mm Oerlikon.

 The Benhams were completed during 1938-1940, making them among the most modern destroyers with which the U.S. Fleet started the war.
-Essentially an improved Gridley class, they were heavily armed, had great hull strength, and were extremely fast.
-They were expensive for destroyers, costing nearly $5 million dollars at the time.
+They were heavily armed, had great hull strength, and were extremely fast.

 Units in the Pacific: